 Every swimmer brings different strengths to the team.
 Trust the coaches’ decisions on the position and role of each swimmer.
 Support the coach by

 reminding your child to respect the rules, and to come to practice ready to give their best.
 Please remember, too, that coaches are giving their very best each and every practice to every

 athlete, and any questions or concerns from parents/guardians should always be communicated in a respectful manner and in the proper forum, as per the Parent/Guardian Code of

 Conductsigned as part of registration.

 The club is made up of a volunteer board, and always needs help to ensure a successful year for swimmers.
-Please consider volunteering (see How to get involved).
-Volunteering requires no experience, and is often very easy.
+Please volunteer!
+(See How to get involved.)
+Volunteering requires no experience, and is always very easy.

 How are teams set?

 Coaches run testing throughout the season to help determine placement for returning athletes.
 New athletes are placed after the first few

 What is the difference between Provincial Stream and National Stream?

 Provincial Stream athletes compete at provincial and regional meets.
 National Stream athletes compete at provincial and national meets.